mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

 ### :two: How diverse are the genres of music artists? 🌟
+To identify the top genres, I started by splitting the `genre` column on commas and exploding it to ensure each genre occupies its own row.
+I then counted the occurrences of each genre and extracted the top ten.
+Using this data, I created a pie chart with Matplotlib and added labels for clarity.

 View my notebook with detailed steps here :point_right: [2_Genre_Analysis.ipynb](/3_Data_Analysis/2_Genre_Analysis.ipynb)

 **Code Implementation**
 ```python
 # select top 10 genres and sort in descending order